MollyBe/radarrSync/README.md

 ### Why
 Many Plex servers choke if you try to transcode 4K files.
 To address this a common approach is to keep a 4k and a 1080/720 version in separate libraries.

 Radarr does not support saving files to different folder roots for different quality profiles.
 To save 4K files to a separate library in plex you must run two Radarr servers.
-This script looks for series with a quality setting of 4k on one server and creates the series on a second server.
+This script looks for movies with a specific quality setting on one server and creates the movies on a second server.

 ### Configuration